badsyntax/server-tools/emails/README.md

 The following instructions for setting up postfix relay are taken from: https://mailinabox.email/advanced-configuration.html

 Run `sudo apt-get install postfix` and choose “Satellite system” when prompted.
+(Use `sudo dpkg-reconfigure postfix` if already installed.)

 Append the following seven lines to `/etc/postfix/main.cf`: